MaximeMoussi/Schedule/README.md

 ## Mathematical Formulation
 ![Mathematical Formulation](https://github.com/MaximeMoussi/Schedule/blob/main/Mathprog.png)
 ---
-**General Idea** : In order to avoid infeasability issue we penalize the objective using slack varaibles.
-The Slack variables are then reported in the Shortage_Report.txt
+**General Idea** : In order to avoid infeasibility issue we penalize the objective using slack variables.
+The slack variables are then reported in the Shortage_Report.txt
 - **Other constraints** :The problem is fairly simple but the business case didn't need any other type of constraint such as Incompatibility between two workers, minimum time between two shifts etc ...
 - **Other objectives** : A weighting schema will accentuate the priority over different type of shortage.
 Also, we can include a fairness constraint between the different workers based on various criteria (the worker the more available have priority, the assignement need to minimize the STD between workers etc... )